SCons/cookbook/docs/recipes/set-cflag-override.rst

-Setting a Compilation Flag in an Overrids
+Setting a Compilation Flag in an Override
 -----------------------------------------

 .. code:: python